What is Super Gonorrhea?

 Through unprotected oral sex, any of us can transmit both regular gonorrhea and super gonorrhea from our genitals to a partner’s throat.
 Obviously, this works vice versa as well.
 Too many of us forget that oral sex is still sex.
 It’s not safe unless you’re using a condom.
 Even then, nothing is guaranteed.
-Certain STIs can still be passed back and forth through areas of the body that are not covered by the condom.
+Certain STDs can still be passed back and forth through areas of the body that are not covered by the condom.

 Help is on The Way!

 Safe sex is always a smart idea, but the very best protection is regular testing.
-Sticking to a schedule of routine STI treatment is the key to fighting back.
+Sticking to a schedule of routine STI/D treatment is the key to fighting back.
 By knowing your status, you’ll always be one step ahead of any lurking infections.